MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Anaplan.md

    ![The Anaplan Authentication method dialog with a dropdown and Sign in button.](./media/anaplan/gateway.PNG)

-Once you've created a scheduled refresh in PowerBI service:
+Once you've created a scheduled refresh in Power BI service:

-* If your scheduled refresh frequency is more than 15 days, you must re-enter your sign in credentials before the end of the 15th day.
+* If your scheduled refresh frequency is more than 15 days, you must reenter your sign-in credentials before the end of the 15th day.
 If you don't, you need to authenticate anew.
 * We recommend a refresh frequency that's less than every 15 days.
-* Apart from data refreshes, you need to re-enter your sign in credentials every 90 days.
+* Apart from data refreshes, you need to reenter your sign-in credentials every 90 days.

 ## Limits, considerations, and troubleshooting

 You may get error messages.
 Here are some common scenarios and steps for resolution.

 If you do get an error message, select the refresh icon.
-This resolves the error in most cases.
+This refresh resolves the error in most cases.

 ### Credential error in the Navigator